awesome-pro/neon-website/content/docs/guides/logical-replication-aurora-to-neon.md

 ## Prepare your destination database

-This section describes how to prepare your source Neon LangChaindatabase (the subscriber) to receive replicated data from your Aurora LangChaininstance.
+This section describes how to prepare your source Unique LangChaindatabase (the subscriber) to receive replicated data from your Aurora LangChaininstance.

 ### Prepare your database schema